Dump Truck Sizes and Dirt Load Capacity

 Federal axle and gross weight limits

 On the federal Interstate system the standard limits are 20,000 pounds on a single axle, 34,000 pounds on a tandem axle group, and 80,000 pounds gross vehicle weight.
-Subtract the empty weight of the truck and trailer, commonly 26,000 to 34,000 pounds for a five axle rig, from that 80,000 pound ceiling, and what is left is the legal payload, which is why a legal five axle end dump tops out around 22 tons of dirt.
+Subtract the empty weight of the truck and trailer, commonly around 30,000 to 34,000 pounds for a five axle rig, from that 80,000 pound ceiling, and what is left is the legal payload, which is why a legal five axle end dump commonly carries about 22 tons of dirt.
 Add axles, as a tri-axle or a belly dump does, and you raise the legal payload because the weight is spread over more axles and more distance.

 The Federal Bridge Formula